Panorama Express

 Panorama Express, abbreviated PE, is a special category of long-distance train in Switzerland.
 It was introduced with the December 2019 timetable change, and is generally used to denote tourism-focused services.
-Examples of such trains include the Bernina Express, Glacier Express, and Voralpen Express.

 Characteristics of a Panorama Express can include first- and second-class seating, air-conditioned coaches, and a limited number of intermediate stops.
 Advance reservations are often required but not necessarily compulsory.

+Examples

+The following is a list of trains that operate under the PE category: